divnix/std/ARCHITECTURE.md

 - **Packaging Pipeline** which roughly covers _commit-to-distribution_.
 It is typically set up once and then orchestrated by a CI control loop.
 - **Continuous 'X' within the Application Lifecycle Management** which roughly covers _distribution-to-next-rollout_.

-While Standard is fundamentally concerned with optimizing across the end-to-end process, we also limit the scope inside this project repository to its core value proposition and where we cannot leverage other ecosystem projects.
+While Standard is fundamentally concerned with optimizing across the end-to-end process, we also limit the scope inside this project repository for practical reasons.
 Therefor, we opt to delegate the **Contribution Environment** to a trusted project with an appropriate scope in the broader Nix Community, while employing community outreach to try to ensure our optimization targets are met or at least not accidentally sabotaged.
 On the other hand, we opt to delegate **Continuous 'X' within the Application Lifecycle Management** by dovetailing with more appropriate initiatives of adjacent ecosystems, such as for example [OAM](https://OAM.dev), which has developed an interesting model to reflect role boundaries naturally in their code interfaces.